 Teri Loretto Valentik

-Teri began acting and singing at an early age and soon moved to Ottawa to study theatre at Canterbury High School.
-She then went on to complete her undergrad in Theatre and a Master’s Degree in Dramaturgy and Theory of Performance at the University of Ottawa, where she is currently completing a Masters degree.
-Teri has been twice nominated for the Rideau Award for Best Performance-Female for Shirley Valentine and for Mary in How the Other Half Loves, (The Gladstone Theatre.)
-She was also nominated for a Golden Cherry Award in 2009.
-Other memorable roles include the title role in Miss Witherspoon (Vision Theatre), Sphinx and Mum in Greek (Third Wall Theatre/Repercussion Theatre), 5 characters in A Company of Fools’ production of As You Like It, Jesse in ‘night Mother (Still Standing Theatre Co.) and Lucy/Red Operator for the North American eastern seaboard tour with the Caravan Stage Barge.
+Teri began writing, acting and singing at an early age and soon moved to Ottawa to study theatre at Canterbury High School.
+She went on to complete her undergrad in Theatre and a Master’s Degree in Dramaturgy and Theory of Performance at the University of Ottawa.
+Teri has been nominated for the Prix Rideau and Capital Critics Circle for Best Director, Best Performance (Female)and her shows have been considered for Best Production and Designs by both the PRA and CCC.
+Memorable roles include the title character in Shirley Valentine (Gladstone Productions), Miss Witherspoon (Vision Theatre), Sphinx and Mum in Greek (Third Wall Theatre/Repercussion Theatre), 5 characters in A Company of Fools’ production of As You Like It, Jesse in ‘night Mother (Still Standing Theatre Co.) and Lucy/Red Operator for the North American eastern seaboard tour with the Caravan Stage Barge.
 She is part of the Absinthe Collective that wrote and produced A Leave of Absinthe for the Fringe circuit.
 Her adaptations and original Radio Show scripts have become a perennial favourite at the Gladstone in Ottawa.

 David Ross Whiteley